elizabethdorans/E2G_Method_Tutorials/SCENT/README.md

 * If you wish to run the SCENT algorithm on on one candidate peak-gene link file *

 The script `run_SCENT.R` takes as input a Seurat object and candidate peak-gene link file and generates SCENT predictions.
-**ATTENTION: Lines XX and XX contain 'sbatch' commmands to submit batch jobs to Slurm on a remote cluster.
-Edit these lines as appropriate.**

-Example command: [~1 day, ~20G; varies depending on number of cells and number of candidate peak-gene links]
+Example command: [~1 day, ~10G; varies depending on number of cells and number of candidate peak-gene links]

 `Rscript run_SCENT.R --seurat_object <seurat_object> --candidate_link_file <candidate_link_file> --scent_output_file <scent_output_file>`